Yamakagashi Pass

 You shouldn't need onigiri at this point unless you're making use of Sumo status.

-Insert scrolls into Preservation Pots to avoid Water Ninja C turning them into Wet Scrolls.
+Insert scrolls into Preservation Pots to protect them from Water Ninja C (21-25F)'s special attack.

 Water Ninja C appears during the boss fight too, so don't remove scrolls from pots on 24F.